hnjm/oruxpalsserver/bin/Debug/readme.txt

-This is the OruxPalsServer specially written for OruxMaps Android Application.
+This is the OruxPalsServer specially written for OruxMaps Android Application (6.5.5+ for AIS and 7.0.0rc9+ for APRS).
+The server can receive position from OruxMaps application by GPSGate (HTTP GET) protocol, MapMyTracks protocol or APRS protocol.
+Server stores received positions and send it to all clients connected by AIS or APRS.
+So you can watch on the map user position in real time as vessels (by AIS) or as aprs icons (by APRS) with names.

-The server allow to watch any users geo positions as vessels on the map by AIS.
+Server also can filter sending data to each client with specified user filters:
-Users can upload their positions to the server by GPSGate or MapMyTracks protocols.
+- range filter for static objects (me/10/50);

-Server can send nearest (in raidus range) static objects to each APRS client (defined on his APRS position).
-Static objects could be used from XML, KML or SQLite.
+- name filters to pass or block incoming positions from users or static objects (+sw/ +ew/ +fn/ -sw/ -ew/ -fn/).

 WEB ONLINE: